REF-RAS/rviz_marker_tools/README.md

 The method of rendering of markers in ROS 1 is by publishing a `visualization_msgs.msg.Marker` message to a topic subscribed by RViz.
 The population of an `Marker` object is tedious and there are subtle differences for different marker types.
 The RViz Marker Tools offers an easy-to-use programming interface for the management of marker rendering.
 For example, displaying a sphere at the position (1, 1, 1) is just one line of code after creating the core class of `RVizVisualizer`.
 The function `create_sphere_marker` is a helper function for creating a `Marker` object for a sphere, and the function `rv.add_persistent_marker` receives the object for `RVizVisualizer` as a persistent marker.
 The `RVizVisualizer` object is designed to publish the stored persistent marker objects regularly and to provide other marker related features.

+`MarkerArray`, which is a message that can hold an array of `Marker`, offers more efficient rendering.
+The function `rv.add_persistent_marker_array` accepts a `MarkerArray` object and publish it persistently.

 ```python
 rv = RvizVisualizer()
 rv.add_persistent_marker(create_sphere_marker(name='sphere', id=1, xyz=[1, 1, 1], reference_frame='map', dimensions=0.20, rgba=[1.0, 0.5, 0.5, 1.0]))